-Isopropyl alcohol is a solvent, meaning it is a dissolver of dirt and oil, and also is used as a disinfectant.
-It also dries almost instantly, which does come in handy as you’re about to see.
-It has many, many uses around the home -and today, I’m going to share my 10 favorite with you.
+Alcohol is a solvent, meaning it dissolves dirt and oil.
+It also dries almost instantly, which does come in handy, as you’re about to see.
+It has many, many uses around the home, and today, I’m going to share my 10 favorite with you.

 10 Great Uses for Rubbing Alcohol

-You know how important disinfecting is, especially with cold season just around the corner!
-Mix up one part rubbing alcohol to one part water, add in a spray bottle and do your disinfecting.
-Then, use this to clean your points of contact and other germy areas.
-You can even use it directly on a cotton pad to clean your earrings, thermometers and any other personal items that require disinfecting.
+Mix up one part rubbing alcohol to one part water in a spray bottle, and use it to disinfect points of contact and other germy areas.
+You can even use it directly on a cotton pad to clean your earring posts, thermometers, and any other personal items.

-You can add some rubbing alcohol to a soft, non-scratching cloth and clean your stainless steel appliances with it.
+Add some rubbing alcohol to a soft, non-scratching cloth and wipe down your stainless steel appliances with it, going with the grain.
 It’s a great way to remove fingerprints, and it dries streak-free.
-It’s actually insanely impressive how well it works and how effortless it is.
-You are most welcome.

-I’ll be giving this one a try sooner than I’d like to admit.
+This one is genius for those of us in cold climates.
 Rather than dealing with frost and ice on the car, mix one part rubbing alcohol to 5 parts water and spray the solution onto your exterior car windows and mirrors.
-Wipe with a cloth and allow to dry.
-You can repeat this about once every two weeks to keep up its efficacy.
-Anything that keeps me from having to scrape ice off my windshield in the cold Canadian winter is worth the effort in my books.
+Wipe with a cloth, and allow to dry.
+Repeat once every two weeks to keep up its efficacy.
+(Anything that keeps me from having to scrape ice off my windshield in the cold Canadian winter is worth the effort, in my book.)

 If I wanted to make you really uncomfortable right now, I’d ask you to put your sponge under a microscope.
-But, I’ll spare you and instead, let you know that cleaning a sponge or kitchen cloth is really easy!
-Soak the sponge or cloth with rubbing alcohol in a small bowl, you don’t need it to be overflowing, just enough to saturate the sponge or cloth.
-Then, rinse it off after 10 minutes and voila, it’ll be clean as a whistle.
+Instead, I’ll spare you, since cleaning a sponge or kitchen cloth is really easy!
+Completely saturate the sponge or cloth with rubbing alcohol in a small bowl and let sit for 10 minutes.
+Rinse out completely, and it will be ready to go.
 For quick cleaning of your previously unwashed cleaning tools, spray them with rubbing alcohol before use.

-If a shiny sink gets you excited, you are going to love this.
-Once you’ve cleared out your sink (stainless steel or porcelain), spray rubbing alcohol in the sink to not only clean and disinfect it, but to shine it up as well.
+Once you’ve cleared out your stainless steel or porcelain sink, spray rubbing alcohol in the sink to not only clean and disinfect it, but to shine it up as well.
 Use a dry cloth to buff the sink basin as well as the chrome finishes.
-It’s also safe to use on brass.
-I like this idea especially when I’ve finished preparing a meal with raw meat.
+(It’s also safe to use on brass.)

-When you’ve left dry erase marker on a board for too long, you know what happens.
-It spontaneously converts to permanent marker!
-Rather than purchasing dry erase board cleaner, just spray rubbing alcohol on the board instead and wipe away the marker marks with some paper towel.
+When you’ve left dry-erase marker on a whiteboard for too long, you know what happens—it converts to permanent marker!
+Rather than purchasing dry-erase board cleaner, just spray rubbing alcohol on the board and easily wipe away the marks with a paper towel.

-Yeah, I said permanent marker.
-Ink stains are really, truly challenging.
-If you do get ballpoint ink, gel ink or permanent ink on a garment, soak the area with rubbing alcohol for a few moments and then blot the stain up on a clean paper towel.
-Place in the wash, per the garment’s care instructions and repeat as needed.
-This will avoid that hysterical outburst of ‘I just can’t have nice things!’.
+Yes, even permanent marker!
+If you get ballpoint ink, gel ink, or permanent ink on a garment, soak the area with rubbing alcohol for a few minutes, then blot the stain up with a clean paper towel.
+Launder according to the garment’s care instructions and repeat as needed.

-To deal with the almost impossible to handle microfiber sofa stains, spray some rubbing alcohol over the stained area and wipe with a clean sponge or cloth (ideally white to avoid colour transfer) and allow to dry.
-Unlike water, which will stain the microfiber, rubbing alcohol won’t penetrate the fabric and evaporates quickly, making it a stain-fighting ally.
-If the microfiber feels matted, brush the sofa in a circular motion using a soft bristle brush.
+Unlike water, which will itself stain the microfiber, rubbing alcohol won’t penetrate the fabric and evaporates quickly, making it a stain-fighting ally.
+Spray some rubbing alcohol over the stained area and wipe with a clean sponge or cloth (ideally white to avoid colour transfer).
+Allow to dry.
+If the microfiber feels matted, brush the spot in a circular motion using a soft bristle brush.